Maria Menounos: Film, television, and radio

 On August 4, 2011, it was announced that she would join Warner Bros.'s Extra, where she co-hosted the show with Mario Lopez.
 She also had on-air duties at Dr. Drew's Lifechangers, with plans to develop new projects.
 For her work on Extra, Menounos won a Daytime Emmy Award for Outstanding Entertainment News Program.
 She was a contestant on the 14th season of Dancing with the Stars partnering with Derek Hough.
 The couple was eliminated on May 15, 2012 placing fourth in the competition.
-In May 2013, Menounos began a new interview series called Conversations with Maria Menounos; Zoe Saldana being her first guest.
+In May 2013, Menounos began a new interview series called Conversations with Maria Menounos; Zoe Saldana was her first guest.
+On February 6 2012, Menounos did a show in only a New York giants bikini after losing a bet she place with her fellow host Lopez.
+After the Giants were defeated at Super Bowl XLVI, Menounos honored her word and wore nothing but a bikini on their next on air appearance.

 On March 18, 2014, Menounos' reality TV series Chasing Maria Menounos premiered on the Oxygen Network.

 In May 2014, after three years of hosting Extra, Menounos left the show signing a multi-year contract with E!
 Entertainment to host and produce several programs.
 In July 2015, The Hollywood Reporter announced that she would replace Giuliana Rancic as the co-anchor of E!
 News.
 In July 2017, Menounos stepped down due to an ongoing battle with a brain tumor.

-In late 2015, it was announced that Menounos would host a daily, one-hour radio show on SiriusXM called Conversations with Maria on Stars 109.
-She continues to host a pre-movie show named Noovie.
+In 2015, it was announced that Menounos would host a daily, one-hour radio show on SiriusXM called Conversations with Maria on Stars 109.
+The same year, Menounos was named the host of National CineMedia's pre-show program FirstLook shown in movie theaters, and has been the host of their pre-show program Noovie since its launch in 2017.

 In 2020, GSTV announced a partnership to air short-form videos called Better Together with Maria Menounos on GSTV-affiliated gas pump video screens in more than 28,000 locations.
 The brief videos feature Menounos providing tips for physical and emotional health, relationship advice, and other wellness-based information.

 In June 2021, Menounos hosted the reunion show for season one of The Challenge: All Stars, a special-limited series of the MTV reality-competition series The Challenge, alongside Nate Burleson.
 In December 2021, Menounos hosted the reunion show for the 37th season of the main series of The Challenge, titled The Challenge: Spies, Lies & Allies.

+In 2025, Menounos worked with Taye Diggs in the Lifetime short film I'll Be Home for Margarita Day which was presented by Chili's.